mikailreialt/Hackintosh-HP-Probook-430-G3-Skylake/README.md

-Resources for HP Probook 430 G3 to run macOS
+Resources for HP Probook 430 G3 to run macOS A.K.A Hackintosh For Hp Probook 430 G3
 ============================================

  ## Still In Maintenance!
 Update Only OC!! ##

+**Please Note That I Dont have much time for doing this.**

 - Bootloader version: Opencore 0.9.4
 - macOS version: macOS Ventura 13.4.1 (Can Be Sonoma)